squid-cache/squid-cache.github.io/ConfigExamples/Reverse/BasicAccelerator.rst

 Next, you need to tell Squid where to find the real web server:

 {{{
-cache_peer ip.of.webserver parent 80 0 no-query originserver name=myAccel
+cache_peer backend.webserver.ip.or.dnsname parent 80 0 no-query originserver name=myAccel
 }}}

 And finally you need to set up access controls to allow access to your site without pushing other web requests to your web server.